 TurboTax and similar software walk you through the process of filing your taxes by asking simple questions such as, "Did you buy a house?" or "Did you have a baby?"

 2. You Keep More of Your Hard-Earned Dollars in Your Pocket

 "If you are one of the 60 million taxpayers with [a] simple tax situation," Lewis says, "you can prepare and e-file your taxes in as few as 10 minutes" with free tax software.
 Be warned: The Internal Revenue Service says it will take you longer.

-The majority of tax-preparation software providers offer free federal returns and often charge less than $40 for state returns, which means the average taxpayer could save upwards of $200 simply by filing her own taxes.
+The majority of tax-preparation software providers offer free federal returns and often charge less than $40 for state returns, which means average taxpayers could save upwards of $200 simply by filing their own taxes.